sheldenr/Polysia/README.md

-# Polysia
+﻿# Polysia

 Modern web app scaffold for Polysia with a React + Vite frontend and a simple Express backend.
 This repo is structured as an npm workspaces monorepo for a clean developer experience.

-The current codebase provides a functional starting point with routing on the frontend and a basic API on the backend — ready to iterate on and publish as an open-source project.
+The current codebase provides a functional starting point with routing on the frontend and a basic API on the backend â€” ready to iterate on and publish as an open-source project.

 ---

 ## Overview

-- Frontend: React (Vite) app with basic routing (`/` and `/dashboard`).
+- Frontend: React (Vite) app with basic routing (`/` and `/learning-hub`).
 - Backend: Express server exposing `GET /api/health` and `POST /api/echo`.
 - Local dev proxy: Vite proxies `/api` requests to the backend on port `3001`.